jhhung/PEAT/README.md

 - -i : The input FastQ file.
 - -a : The adapter sequence, with minimum length of six characters.
 - -q : The quality type of input FastQ file.
+(Acceptable quality type : 1.PHRED 2.SANGER 3.SOLEXA 4.ILLUMINA)
 - -o : Output fastq file, stdout by default
 - -n : Number of thread to use; if the number is larger than the core available, it will be adjusted automatically.